 “It was incredibly perceptive of you to recognize the job could be a way to protect yourself from the scariness of some of the other wonderful and fulfilling but HARD and SCARY other options.
 You have so much to give the world.
 A job is for retirement. ;)”

 Say WHAT?!?
 A job is for retirement.
 I almost fell out of my seat.
 Can I just unpack that for a hot second?
 Here’s what I think she meant by that.
-Translation reads: The boring, safe, predictable route is for when you’re about ready to die anyway.
-While you have blood pumping through your veins, and passion in your heart, run the race.
-Chase down the “wonderful, fulfilling, hard, scary” things.
-Because you have more to give.
-It’s not quitting time yet!
+The translation reads: The boring, safe, predictable route is for when you’re about ready to die anyway.
+While you have blood pumping through your veins and passion in your heart, run the race—Chase down the “wonderful, fulfilling, hard, scary” things.
+Because you have more to give, it’s not quitting time yet!

 So can I encourage you in this?
 It’s time to quit something.
 Free up a bit of time, energy, and money.
 Steal it back from stuff that isn’t your most important.
 And invest it.
 Pour it into the “wonderful, fulfilling, hard and scary” things.